shovon58/ethicalux-security/EthicalUX.md

 <!-- .slide: data-background-image="img/gale2.png" -->

-### Remove a person's humanity, and she is just a curiosity, a pinpoint on a map
+### Remove a person's humanity, and she is just a curiosity, a pinpoint on a map...

 Chimero, F. (2011).
 The Space Between You and Me. *The Manual, 1*. p.
 19